 Staff members are required to wear protective gloves that meet the requirements of Directive 89/686/EEC, especially when handling any used and unclean instruments and accessories.
-Used and contaminated instruments and accessories must be transferred to cleaning and disinfection as soon as possible to ensure the maximum safety of staff members.
+Used and contaminated instruments and accessories must be transferred to cleaning and disinfection as soon as possible to ensure the maximum safety of patients, users, and third parties.